 Smoked Queso brings queso dip to a whole new elevation.
 Velvetta, pepper jack cheese, jalapenos, Rotel, and more all mixed together and tossed on your Traeger.
 Queso on the grill is such a winner for a party cheese dip.

 This smoked queso recipe is so easy to make, it takes about 5-10 minutes to prep.
 Toss the queso ingredients into a pan, toss on the grill and let it handle the rest.
+Try my latest Blackstone Brats recipe as well for a tasty grill recipe.

 Table of contents